Strategies for the future - Coastal defence and flood management

-As a result there is ongoing maintenance of the Undercliff Walk throughout its length following the reconstruction of the defences between the Marina and Ovingdean Gap which was completed in 2005.
+As a result there is ongoing maintenance of the Undercliff Walk.
+This work follows on from the reconstruction of the coastal defences between Brighton Marina and Ovingdean Gap, completed in 2005.

 The full document can be viewed by arrangement by contacting the coastal defence team.